 Of course, opinions are subjective, and you may face criticisms from people who have different tastes and values as you.
 Because of a clash of tastes and values, the opinions of these people might come off as mean or insulting.
 However, you have to realize that, in reality, these people are just telling you what they think.
 From their perspectives, they are telling you what they think is right.

 They are making you aware of how individuals with their views think of you.
-When someone with different tastes and values criticizes you, think of it as an opportunity to learn about the opinions of others, and don’t take it too personally.
+When someone with different tastes and values criticizes you, think of it as an opportunity to learn about the opinions of someone else, and don’t take it personally.

 Things Don’t Really Have To Do With You

-When people say or do things, the root reason for why they are saying or doing those things has nothing to do with you.
+When a person does or says something, the root reason for why they are saying or doing those things has nothing to do with you.
 Even if a person directly says or does something to you, what that person says or does directly stems from his/her needs, insecurities, and personal issues.

 Many times, a person will say things to you in an attempt to manipulate you so that he/she feels power or gets what he/she wants.
 The words or actions of someone trying to manipulate you are empty.
 It can be challenging, though, to figure out whether a person is manipulating you.